krystianAndrzejewski/lexer/README.md

 ## Description
 This project allows to create a simple lexer based on information which are obtained from grammar rules.
 A defined lexer can be used to process a text using lexical analysis.
 An output from the analysis is a sequence of definded tokens.
 The information can be used as input to a parser that processes results of the lexer.
-Tokens are produced from the lexer based on the longest match rule.
+Tokens are produced from the lexer based on the longest match rule (match groups algorithm based on the article https://www.labs.hpe.com/techreports/2012/HPL-2012-41R1.pdf).

 ## Requirements
 * programming language compiler: C++11